Heavily polluted India launches national air quality index

 Thirteen of the dirtiest 20 cities worldwide were in India, the WHO said.
 India rejected the report.

-The new index, launched as part of Prime Minister Narendra Modi's 'Clean India Mission', will provide one consolidated number after tracking eight pollutants and will use color coding to describe associated health impacts.
+The new index, launched as part of Prime Minister Narendra Modi's 'Clean India Mission', will provide one consolidated number after tracking eight pollutants and will use colour coding to describe associated health impacts.

 "In our cities air pollution is increasing ... we need to stop it," Environment Minister Prakash Javadekar said.

-"This (index) will provide the common citizen one color, one number and one description so that he can understand what is the level of air pollution."
+"This (index) will provide the common citizen one colour, one number and one description so that he can understand what is the level of air pollution."

 Currently, India's air quality status is reported through "voluminous data", the government said.
 This makes it difficult for people to understand particle names such as PM2.5 or PM10.

-The environment minister said the government would also start action-oriented programs in collaboration with the states to improve air quality, but he gave no details.
+The environment minister said the government would also start action-oriented programmes in collaboration with the states to improve air quality, but he gave no details.

 Roychowdhury said India needed to do more and should have emergency measures in place when pollution levels are high.
 In China, for example, primary schools are shut when pollution levels are at "red alert" levels, she said.